Design an intelligent compensation plan where everyone makes money and drives sales rep performance.

-So why do so many companies structure and promote their compensation plans as if salespeople felt that way?
+So why do so many companies structure and promote their compensation plan as if salespeople felt that way?
 Instead, use these principles to guide you as you construct your compensation plan.
 Not only will your company make money, but also your sales reps will be energized to achieve greater sales and personal income.

 1. Establish the Goal

-The compensation plan goal is to create an incentive, which maximizes a return on investment for both the company and the sales rep resulting in optimal sales goal attainment, retained customers and intact margins.
+The goal of a compensation plan is to create an incentive, which maximizes a return on investment for both the company and the sales rep resulting in optimal sales goal attainment, retained customers and intact margins.

 - The company must make money first (just don’t preach it to your reps since they’re in it for themselves)

 - The company must achieve a predetermined ROI for each sales rep (ie. 7x salary, 10x income, etc.)

 - Salespeople must maintain margins (this prevents excessive discounting)

 - Incentivize where you want your sales reps to go – offer higher commissions or bonuses for selling new products/services, entering into new markets, acquiring new accounts in new verticals, exceeding sales quotas, etc.

 There are an infinite number of comp plan formulas.
 The key to crafting a solid compensation plan should be based upon the work required to be successful and the impact on the company.
 Start with the basics – gross sales and margins that a salesperson needs to deliver on a consistent basis to be profitable for your company.
 After that, work backwards to calculate their commission plan.